tfussell/xlnt/README.md

 ## Documentation

-More extensive documentation with examples can be found on [Read The Docs](http://xlnt.readthedocs.org/en/latest/).
+More detailed documentation with examples can be found on [Read The Docs](http://xlnt.readthedocs.org/en/latest/) (warning: this is somewhat out of date at the moment).

 ## License
 xlnt is currently released to the public for free under the terms of the MIT License: